A Sacramento Living Trusts Lawyer You Can Trust

 Here is a breakdown of how to create and manage a trust:

-• The grantor hires an attorney and discusses the specific assets they would like to include in their trust, as well as the type of trust they’d like to set up.
+• A client who will be the trustor (grantor or settlor all mean the same thing) hires an attorney and discusses the specific assets they would like to include in their trust, as well as the type of trust they’d like to set up.

 • Once the assets and type of trust are established, the attorney takes this information and writes it up in a formal document.

-• The grantor selects a trustee to oversee their trust and administer assets to their beneficiaries.
+• The trustor is typically the initial trustee but needs to select both a successor trustee and an alternate successor trustee to oversee their trust and administer the distribution of assets to their beneficiaries.

 Common Myths About Trusts